benjamin-heasly/spikeglx-tools-poc/README.md

 Why min and max?
 Min and max have the property of being actual, raw sample values from the binary data.
 This enables downstream processing by SpikeGLX_Datafile_Tools utilities that make assumptions about possible values or their encodings (for example, when extracting digital words).
 Other summary stats, like mean, lack this property.
 Median would also have this property, but it's slower to compute.

+### CatGT

+I wrote a Matlab wrapper around the SpikeGLX [CatGT](https://billkarsh.github.io/SpikeGLX/#catgt) command line utility.
+CatGT itself does useful preprocessing on data files produced by SpikeGLX -- things like managing SpikeGlx folder and file naming conventions, filtering action potential and local field waveforms, and extracting event times and digital values from other data streams.

+The Matlab wrapper is intended to make the CatGT executable easier to integrate into pipelines.
+It handles things like command line integration, logging, and finding and parsing CatGT outputs into structs that can be used in Matlab to configure downstream processing.

+### TryCatGT

+This script uses the utilities above to load and process data from multiple SpikeGLX recording files.
+This is intended to resemble the first stages of a larger processing pipeline.

+See an example plot, below.

 # Examples

 Here's some example output from `PlotSpikeGlxRecordingSummary`.